 When is the ideal time to create the hero banner?

 Straight after the header has been forged in stone, I’ll work on the banner.
 Spending excessive time on this doesn’t bother me.
-It helps to define the messaging that’ll be carried onwards throughout the site.
+It helps to define the messaging that’ll be carried onward throughout the site.

 If the banner informs the viewer that you’re an award-winning architect, then the next section better back it up, rather than showering the page with images of a beach.
 Would you purchase a product again if the contents didn’t resemble the packaging?
 The banner allows you to set out the window of what comes next, and it will influence decisions for content and other pages.